Pete Carroll: Early life

-Career

-After high school, Carroll attended junior college at the nearby College of Marin, where he played football for two years (lettering in his second year) before transferring to the University of the Pacific, where he was a member of Sigma Alpha Epsilon fraternity.
-At Pacific, Carroll played free safety for two years for the Tigers, earning All-Pacific Coast Athletic Conference honors both years (1971–72) and earning his Bachelor of Science in Business Administration in 1973.
+After high school, Carroll attended junior college at the nearby College of Marin, where he played football for two years, intercepting 12 passes, before transferring to the University of the Pacific, where he was a member of Sigma Alpha Epsilon fraternity.
+At Pacific, Carroll played free safety for two years for the Tigers, earning All-Pacific Coast Athletic Association honors both years (1971–72) and earning his Bachelor of Science in Business Administration in 1973.
+Following his senior season, Carroll was selected as Pacific's recipient of the Charles Erb Jr. Award for Most Inspirational Player, the Tully Knoles Award for Ironman, and the Sid Robinson Award for the team's Most Loyal Player.

+Combined between Marin and UOP, Carroll finished his college career with 22 interceptions while also returning punts.
 After graduation, Carroll tried out for the Honolulu Hawaiians of the World Football League at their training camp in Riverside but did not make the team due to shoulder problems combined with his small size.

+Coaching career

 Collegiate assistant (1973–1983)

 Carroll's energetic and positive personality made a good impression on his head coach, Chester Caddas.
 When Caddas found out Carroll was interested in coaching, he offered him a job as a graduate assistant on his staff at Pacific.
 Carroll agreed and enrolled as a graduate student, earning a secondary teaching credential and Master's degree in physical education in 1976, while serving as a graduate assistant for three years and working with the wide receivers and secondary defenders.
 The assistants at Pacific during this time included a number of other future successful coaches, including Greg Robinson, Jim Colletto, Walt Harris, Ted Leland, and Bob Cope.
 Carroll was inducted into the Pacific Athletic Hall of Fame in 1995.

 After graduating from Pacific, Carroll's colleague Bob Cope was hired by the University of Arkansas and he convinced Lou Holtz, then the head coach of the Razorbacks, to also hire Carroll.
 Carroll spent the 1977 season as a graduate assistant working with the secondary under Cope.
 During his season with Arkansas, he met his future offensive line coach Pat Ruel, also a graduate assistant, as well as the future head coach of the Razorbacks Houston Nutt, who was a backup quarterback.
-Arkansas' Defensive Coordinator at the time, Monte Kiffin, would be a mentor to Carroll.
+Arkansas' Defensive Coordinator at the time, Monte Kiffin, became a mentor to Carroll.
 The Razorbacks won the 1978 Orange Bowl that season.

 The following season, Carroll moved to Iowa State University, where he was again an assistant working on the secondary under Earle Bruce.
 When Bruce moved on to Ohio State University, he again hired Carroll to coach the secondary.
 The Ohio State squad made it to the 1980 Rose Bowl where they lost to USC.

 When Monte Kiffin was named head coach of North Carolina State University in 1980, he brought Carroll in as his defensive coordinator and secondary coach.
 In 1983, Bob Cope became head coach of Pacific and brought Carroll on as assistant head coach and offensive coordinator.